Beacontownfc/Trippy-dst-mindspore1.3/README.md

 ```

 -----
-The caches are created by the TripPy original code, we only provide MultiWOZ2.1 caches.
+The caches are created by the TripPy original code, we only provide MultiWOZ2.1 caches [https://gitee.com/lifancong/trip-py-mindspore](https://gitee.com/lifancong/trip-py-mindspore).
 ms_bert_base.ckpt is the pretraining model of mindspore bert, you could runing the following command to convert pytoch checkpoint to mindspore checkpoint.
 ``` bash
 python convert_params.py
 ```